misaalanshori/personalWiki/openvscode-server/README.md

 - I can't change the internal listening port without forking the docker files.
 - I haven't found a way to change the username or hostname, its just stuck with abc@{randomnumbers}
 - It uses web sockets, so make sure to also proxy that when using apache.
 - It seems like programs installed in the container are persistent, so I won't need to reconfigure everything.
 Though a short list of commands to setup my commonly used programming languages will be in this readme.
+Note to self: `docker-compose down` deletes everything, so unless you f\*cked something up in the container, the command you want to run is probably `docker-compose stop`

 ## Files
 Files in this folder